-Section 3: Testing, Reporting, Tracing and Quarantine
+Section 3: Testing, Reporting and Quarantine

 Additional information about testing, results and quarantine/isolation requirements can be found on the Pat Walker Health Center Website.